 We have also set up Facebook and Twitter pages to keep interested people updated on the latest site developments and uploads.

 If you have any suggestions or comments that I can take on board when designing the new site, don't hesitate to email me email@example.com

 I would like to thank a number of people: Kevin O Driscoll whose voluntary and untiring hard work has made it possible to have a portal to sell the images!
 He has voluntarily sorted, scanned, digitised, captioned and handled about 90% of the so far scanned material, and for that I am hugely indebted to him.
 RallyRetro would also like to thank the other following people: Andrew Bushe, Kieran McAnallen, Colin Taylor (RIP), Chris Taylor and Adam Cathersides of CTP, Frank Williams of SpeedSports, Richard O'Rourke of Autofocus, Kevin Kiely, John Hurson, Colin Valentine, Alan Dalton, Norman Blakeney, and the beneficiaries of the estate of Chris Money (RIP).
+Also thanks to all the photographers who helped produce the CTP archive which was a large factor behind me setting up the site.
+Foster & Skeffington also need a shout.
+They produced some amazing images durign their time and I nherited some of that material through Colin Taylor.
 All of these people have contributed to the archive to some extent or have sourced material to be added to the archive.
 Also Pete Hawkins and Colm Mitchell for backend site work, Aiden Donnelly for setup help, as well as Barry Meeke of stagetimes.com, and Graham Curry, John Stafford, Fergal Kelly and Robert Ewing for other technical issues.